OmarMiniesy/Notes/Windows/Windows OS/Windows Processes.md

 It has:
 - Image Path : `%SystemRoot%\explorer.exe`
-- Parent Process : Since i t is called by `userinit.exe` which exits after it is done, there is no parent process.
+- Parent Process : Since it is called by `userinit.exe` which exits after it is done, there is no parent process.
 - User Account : the logged in user.
 - It has one instance per logged in user, and the start time of the first instance is at the first interactive login by a user.